Foods that are not processed

 Educating the public

-So that no person can ever say they didn’t know about the dangers of eating stuff, I hesitate to call it food from which the nourishment has been extracted; and many chemicals, sugar and salt have been added to account for the loss of the natural flavour.
+So that no person can ever say they didn’t know about the dangers of eating stuff, I hesitate to call UPFs food; the nourishing parts have been extracted.
+And many chemicals, sugar and salt have been added to account for the loss of the natural flavour.

 Political correctness lies at the centre of this dilemma.
 Educating the public means grasping many thorny nettles that society has been very reluctant to do; choosing rather to let people exercise their democratic rights despite the great dangers associated with these “unsafe practices.”
 The sacredness of the individual far surpasses the common good.